neuschaefer/reform-handbook/src/source/parts.rst

 - *s*: Get System Controller state (a message string)
 - *g*: Get estimated "fuel gauge" of batteries (percentage)

+Note that the keyboard shortcuts for these commands are slightly different — see :ref:`oled-menu`.

 The individual cell voltages are measured by the Battery Monitor LTC6803IG-4#PBF and reported via SPI to the System Controller.
 The total voltage and current are measured by the INA260 chip and reported via I²C.

 To understand the available commands in more detail, you can take a look at the System Controller's ``handle_commands()`` function.